10 Easy Vegetables To Grow Indoors All Year Round

 You may need to provide extra humidity.
 The air inside our homes can become very dry.
 Especially if we constantly have the heating going.
 While the heat is good for both us humans and plants, the dry air is not.
 It’s important then, to increase the humidity in the air.
 You can do this either by misting your plants regularly or placing bowls of water near them and around your home.

-Now that you know some rules about growing indoors, here’s a list of 10 easy vegetables to grow inside your home.
+Now that you know some rules about indoor gardening, here’s a list of 10 easy vegetables to grow inside your home.
+This is a great way to enjoy home-grown produce even when it’s cold outside.

-Did you know that you can use the green stalks of the onions in your cooking rather than the bulbs themselves?
-These are actually a perfect vegetable to grow indoors.
+Did you know that you can use the green leaves of the onions in your cooking rather than the bulbs themselves?
+These are actually the perfect vegetables to grow indoors.
 You can even use an onion you have in the cupboard to get this started.

 If you have an onion lying around, just cut off the bottom part (where the roots were) and plant this in a pot.
 Cover with soil and water.
 In a few weeks, you should see some green shoots start to pop through.